kristiyanf/EnigmaSave/README.md

 Enigma machine emulator with save functionality for the settings.

+# Installation

+Download either the Windows or Linux executable in [releases](https://github.com/kristiyanf/EnigmaSave/releases).
+For Windows simply open the executable file.
+For Linux open a terminal in the directory containing the executable file, and run it with `./EnigmaSave`.

 # Usage

-## Windows

-Download the Windows executable from the [releases](https://github.com/kristiyanf/EnigmaSave/releases) and run it.

-## Linux

-Download the Linux executable from the [releases](https://github.com/kristiyanf/EnigmaSave/releases), open a terminal in the directory you have it saved to, and run it with `./EnigmaSave`

----

-You can configure the Enigma machine settings through the config.ini file, or directly through the program.
+You can configure the Enigma machine settings through the config.ini file, or directly through the input prompts given by the program.